abderbj/PHP-project/README.md

 1. Install XAMPP from [here](https://www.apachefriends.org/index.html).
 2. Clone the project into `C:\xampp\htdocs`.
 3. Start the Apache and MySQL services in XAMPP.
+4. Import the database from the `db` folder using phpMyAdmin.
-4. Navigate to the project's Client folder in your terminal.
+5. Navigate to the project's Client folder in your terminal.
-5. Run the following command to install dependencies:
+6. Run the following command to install dependencies:

 ```
 npm install
 ```

-6. Start the frontend development server:
+7. Start the frontend development server:

 ```
 npm start